Associate Professor, Sport Management

 Cousens sees the Niagara 2022 Canada Games as a chance to expand the diversity of volunteer opportunities available for students and to volunteer with Canada Games staff to provide unique pre-game planning opportunities in the areas of spectator engagement and social media.

 What is your Canada Games-related course title, code and description?

-Why do you think Canada Games presents such a good opportunity for students at Brock?
+Why do you think the Canada Games presents such a good opportunity for students at Brock?

-Do you have any suggestions for ways your colleagues can use the Canada Games to enhance teaching and learning opportunities in their courses?
+Do you have any suggestions for ways your colleagues can use the Games as a way to enhance teaching and learning opportunities in their courses?